 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) But some strict Jews came over from Pisidian Antioch and Iconium and were able to persuade the crowds.
 They threw rocks at Paul to kill him and dragged his body outside the city gates thinking that he was dead.

-OET-LVBut Youdaiōns Came_over from Antioⱪeia and Ikonion, and having_persuaded the crowds, and having_stoned the Paulos, they_were_dragging him outside the city, thinking him to_have_died.
+OET-LV But Youdaiōns Came_over from Antioⱪeia and Ikonion, and having_persuaded the crowds, and having_stoned the Paulos, they_were_dragging him outside the city, thinking him to_have_died.

-SR-GNTἘπῆλθαν δὲ ἀπὸ Ἀντιοχείας καὶ Ἰκονίου Ἰουδαῖοι, καὶ πείσαντες τοὺς ὄχλους, καὶ λιθάσαντες τὸν Παῦλον, ἔσυρον ἔξω τῆς πόλεως, νομίζοντες αὐτὸν τεθνηκέναι.
+SR-GNT Ἐπῆλθαν δὲ ἀπὸ Ἀντιοχείας καὶ Ἰκονίου Ἰουδαῖοι, καὶ πείσαντες τοὺς ὄχλους, καὶ λιθάσαντες τὸν Παῦλον, ἔσυρον ἔξω τῆς πόλεως, νομίζοντες αὐτὸν τεθνηκέναι. ‡

 (Epaʸlthan de apo Antioⱪeias kai Ikoniou Youdaioi, kai peisantes tous oⱪlous, kai lithasantes ton Paulon, esuron exō taʸs poleōs, nomizontes auton tethnaʸkenai.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT But Jews from Antioch and Iconium came and, having persuaded the crowds and having stoned Paul, they were dragging him out of the city, thinking him to have died.